BriungRi/coinbase-recurring-buys/README.md

 ## Prerequisites

 - An account on Coinbase with API access enabled.
-- `curl` installed on your Ubuntu machine.
+- Node.js and npm installed on your Ubuntu machine.
 - Your Coinbase API key, secret, and passphrase.

 ## Setup